Tomato trees, also known as tree tomatoes or tamarillos, are not actually trees but rather small, shrubby plants.

 -

 Climate and Location: Tree tomatoes thrive in warm, frost-free climates with plenty of sunlight.
+They prefer well-drained soil that is rich in organic matter.

 - Dig a hole about twice the diameter of the nursery pot and plant it at the same depth as it was in the pot.